boscacci/Visualizing-NYC-Film-Permit-Data/README.md

 ## Basically

-This .py script cross-references the NYC film permit zip codes against a Census Bureau directory of all USA zip codes and their corresponding geographic coordinates.
-It then writes out a .csv which can be uploaded to kepler.gl for a fun heatmap or hex-bin visualization of high-profile NYC film production activity!
+This .py script draws from NYC's open film and TV production permit records.
+It cross-references each permit's zip code against a Census Bureau directory of all USA zip codes, and provides its corresponding geographic coordinates.
+It then writes out a .csv with all the rough permit coordinates, which can in turn be uploaded to kepler.gl — to see a fun heatmap or hex-bin visualization of high-profile NYC film production activity!

 ## Thought Process